Data-driven Moving Horizon Estimation for Angular Velocity of Space Noncooperative Target in Eddy Current De-tumbling Mission: Introduction

-In recent years, data-driven methods have significantly been developed, such as learning-based data-driven \cite{chen2021semiclosed}, Koopman operator-based data-driven \cite{korda2018linear}, and Willems' fundamental lemma-based data-driven \cite{huang2021decentralized}.
-The learning-based data-driven state estimation consists of different deep learning networks, hyperparameters, and their learning methods \cite{jin2021new}.
-The learning-based data-driven state estimation methods \cite{weng2016robust,chen2021data} are widely concerned in power systems and need abundant data to learn the model.
-The Koopman operator provides a path to represent nonlinear systems in a linear framework, which complements the classical and statistical perspectives on dynamic systems \cite{brunton2022data}.
-Surana \textit{et al}.\cite{surana2016linear} first proposed a linear observer based on the Koopman operator for nonlinear systems and extended this method to the constrained state estimation problem\cite{surana2017koopman,surana2020koopman}.
-Guo \textit{et al}.\cite{guo2021koopman} combined the computational efficiency of Koopman state estimation and the generality of the kernel-embedding method through Random Fourier Features and verified the algorithm on a mobile robot.
+In recent years, data-driven methods have advanced rapidly, with three mainstream branches: learning-based, Koopman operator-based, and Willems’ fundamental lemma-based methods.
+Learning-based data-driven state estimation relies on various deep learning networks, hyperparameter tuning, and corresponding training strategies \cite{jin2021new}.
+Such methods have been widely applied in power systems, but require abundant data to learn an accurate system model \cite{10643712}.
+The Koopman operator provides a framework to represent nonlinear systems in a linear form, complementing classical and statistical perspectives on dynamic systems \cite{otto2021koopman}.
+Surana \textit{et al.} \cite{surana2020koopman} first proposed a Koopman operator-based linear observer for nonlinear systems, and extended this method to constrained state estimation.
+Guo \textit{et al.} \cite{guo2021koopman} combined the computational efficiency of Koopman state estimation with the generality of kernel embedding via Random Fourier Features, and verified the algorithm on a mobile robot platform.

-The above methods require a big data set to obtain an accurate deep learning network or all the eigenvalues.
-However, in the mission of eddy current de-tumbling \cite{liu2021eddy,gomez2017guidance} where experiments cannot be repeated, the data set is not abundant and only has historical data on a single trajectory.
-A data-driven method based on behavior theory, the Willems' fundamental lemma \cite{willems2005note}, is a viable scheme for the angular velocity estimation of the mission.
-The lemma states that for a controllable linear time-invariant system, any trajectory of the system can be determined from the corresponding input-output data as long as the historical input data satisfy the persistently exciting condition \cite{de2019formulas}.
+The above methods all require large datasets to train accurate deep learning networks or resolve full system eigenvalues.
+However, in electromagnetic eddy current de-tumbling missions \cite{liu2021eddy}, experiments are unrepeatable, and only limited historical data from a single trajectory is available.
+A data-driven method rooted in behavioral theory—Willems’ fundamental lemma \cite{willems2005note}—offers a viable solution for angular velocity estimation in this scenario.
+This lemma states that for a controllable linear time-invariant system, any trajectory of the system can be reconstructed from corresponding input-output data, as long as the historical input satisfies the persistently exciting condition \cite{faulwasser2023behavioral}.
+Building on this, van Waarde \textit{et al.} \cite{9062331} extended the lemma to state-space systems with multiple datasets, and Schmitz \textit{et al.} \cite{9739697} further generalized it to linear descriptor systems.
+Both extensions effectively reduced the data volume requirement for data-driven analysis, and verified the lemma’s superiority in small-data scenarios.